Bootleg GBA games

 Lastly, this bootleg's back forgets the "PAT.PEND.MADE IN JAPAN" line, uses "MODEL NO. AGB-022", which, again, doesn't exist, and says NIntondo, instead of Nintendo.
 Sometimes I wonder what these guys were even thinking...

-Okay, what when you tried to check for this things, and the game you want seems to be genuine, and you ordered it.
+Alright, now say you've checked these things, and the game you want seems to be genuine, and you ordered it.

 When you get it, you should watch out for 3 more things that could tell you it is in fact a bootleg.